-Kyubey, The Zenith Of Sushi In Tokyo (Includes Reservation Info)
+Kyubey, The Zenith Of Sushi In Tokyo (Reservation Info Included)

 Kyubey is said to be one of the best sushi restaurants in Tokyo.
 While in Tokyo, I bet you want to eat all the sushi before you head back home.
-And of course, there are tons of types to choose from, such as the cheap conveyor belt type, or the standing type.
-But you should splurge at least once and try la creme de la creme, Kyubey in Ginza!
+And of course, there are tons of types to choose from, such as the cheap conveyor belt type of sushi, or the standing type of sushi.
+But while you're here, you should splurge at least once and try la creme de la creme, Kyubey in Ginza!

-Kyubey's main restaurant is in Ginza, but it has an annex in Ginza as well, and some branches at different hotels around the city.
+Kyubey's main restaurant is in Ginza; it has an annex in Ginza as well, and some branches at different hotels around the city.
 (Please look at the link below for other locations).

 This restaurant is highly popular so it is always packed with a long line outside so you better book in advance!